Lakhe-codes/CMPG-323-Project-3---43326196/README.md

 # CMPG-323-Project-3---43326196

 ### How to Use The Web App
-The web application can accessed via the site: htttps://20240817230242.azurewebsites.net
+The web application can be accessed via the url: htttps://20240817230242.azurewebsites.net

 The home page requires a new user to register and old users to log in.